On non-elliptic symplectic manifolds: -Hodge theory on the universal covering of closed symplectic manifolds

-where $e^{-t \Delta_{\ti g}}(x,y)$ is the heat kernel on $\ti M^{2n}$ with respect to the metric $\ti g$.
+where $e^{-t \Delta_{\ti g_J}}(x,y)$ is the heat kernel on $\ti M^{2n}$ with respect to the metric $\ti g_{J}$.

 \ms Note that $L^2$-Betti numbers share many properties of ordinary Betti numbers.
-For instance: \ben \item Homotopy invariance (cf. \cite[1.1.E]{Gr2}). $L^2$-Betti numbers are not homotopy invariants for complete noncompact manifolds.
+For instance: \ben \item Homotopy invariance (cf. M. Gromov \cite[1.1.E]{Gr2}). $L^2$-Betti numbers are not homotopy invariants for complete noncompact manifolds.
 For example, Hyperbolic space $\H^{2n}$ and Euclidean space $\R^{2n}$ are homotopy equivalent and diffeomorphic, but their middle dimensional $L^2$-Betti numbers are different.
 Yet, the $L^2$-Betti numbers are invariant under bi-Lipschitz homeomorphisms, and more generally, invariant under bi-Lipschitz homotopy equivalence.
-In particular, singular $L^2$-Betti numbers are $\G$-equivariant homotopy invariants (cf. \cite{Dod,CG1,CG2,CG3}). \item Finite covering: if $\hat M^{2n} \to M^{2n}$ is a $d$-fold covering, then $b^p_{(2)} (\hat M^{2n}) =d\, b^p_{(2)} (M^{2n})$. \item Harmonic forms: $b^p_{(2)} (\ti M^{2n})$ vanishes if and only if $\mathcal{H}^p_{(2)} (\ti M^{2n})$ is trivial. \item Continuity: if $\hat M_j \to M$ is a $d_j$-fold covering, and if the sequence $\hat M_j \to M$ converges to the universal covering $\ti M$ in the following sense: every loop in $M$ lifts to an open path in some $\hat M_j$, then $b_{(2)}^i (\ti M) =\lim_{j\to \infty} \frac1{d_j} b^i (\hat M_j)$.
-However, not every manifold admits such a tower of finite coverings.
+In particular, singular $L^2$-Betti numbers are $\G$-equivariant homotopy invariants (cf. \cite{Dod,CG1,CG2,CG3}). \item Finite covering: if $\hat M^{2n} \to M^{2n}$ is a $d$-fold covering, then $b^p_{(2)} (\hat M^{2n}) =d\, b^p_{(2)} (M^{2n})$. \item Harmonic forms: $b^p_{(2)} (\ti M^{2n})$ vanishes if and only if $\mathcal{H}^p_{(2)} (\ti M^{2n})$ is trivial. \item Continuity: if $\hat M_j \to M$ is a $d_j$-fold covering, and if the sequence $\hat M_j \to M$ converges to the universal covering $\ti M$ in the following sense: every loop in $M$ lifts to an open path in some $\hat M_j$, then However, not every manifold admits such a tower of finite coverings.
 It is the case, if and only if the fundamental group of $M$ is residually finite.

-The actual definition involves $L^2$ cohomology of the universal covering $\ti M$ of $M$.
-Although the main idea is presented in Murray-von Neumann's theory of type II factors \cite{MN}, the concept is due to Atiyah \cite{At} and Singer \cite{Sing}. $L^2$-Betti numbers are useful tools for topology, as shown by Cheeger and Gromov \cite{CG3}, see also L\"uck \cite{Luck}. \een
+The actual definition involves reduced $L^2$ cohomology of the universal covering $\ti M$ of $M$.
+Although the main idea is presented in Murray-von Neumann's theory of type II factors \cite{MN}, the concept is due to M. Atiyah \cite{At} and I. M. Singer \cite{Sing}. $L^2$-Betti numbers are useful tools for topology, as shown by J. Cheeger and M. Gromov \cite{CG3}, see also W. L\"uck \cite{Luck}. \een

-Let $\pi: (\ti M^{2n},\ti\w, \ti J, \ti g) \to (M^{2n},\w,J,g)$ be the universal covering, where $(M^{2n},\w)$ is a closed symplectic manifold with infinite fundamental group.
-By Atiyah's $\G$-index theorem in \cite{At}, we have the following theorem.
+Let be the universal covering, where $(M^{2n},\w)$ is a closed symplectic manifold with infinite fundamental group.
+By Atiyah's $\G$-index theorem in \cite{At}, we have the following theorem:

 \bthm where $b_{(2)}^p (\ti M^{2n}) =\dim_\G \mathcal{H}_{(2)}^p (\ti M^{2n}) $. \ethm